-Benefit Description Vou pay Infertility services (cont.)
-High Option Standard Option We limit infertility coverage to correctable medical conditions that have resulted in infertility.
-Your applicable office visit copayment or outpatient facility coinsurance (inpatient is covered in full) will depend on the type and location of treatment or services (See Section 5(a), 5(b) and 5(c)).
-Correctable medical conditions include: endometriosis, uterine fibroids, adhesive disease, congenital septate uterus, recurrent spontaneous abortions, and varicocele.
-In order to be eligible for Infertility services, you must: be at least 21 years of age and no older than 44; except for diagnosis and treatment for a correctable medical condition which have a treatment plan submitted in advance to us by a physician who has the appropriate training, experience and meets other standards for diagnosis and treatment of infertility as promulgated by New York State have a treatment plan that is in accordance with standards and guidelines established and adopted by the American College of Obstetricians and Gynecologists, the American Society for Reproductive Medicine, and the American Hospital Formulary Service the number of allowable artificial insemination procedures is based on accepted medical practices.
-Not covered: All charges All charges Services for an infertility diagnosis as a result of current or previous sterilization procedures(s) and/or procedures(s) for reversal of sterilization. • Assisted reproductive technology (ART) procedures, such as: - In vitro fertilization (IVF) Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) Services and supplies related to ART procedures Cost of donor sperm or donor egg and all related services Over-the-counter medications, devices or kits, such as ovulation kits

 Benefit Description You pay Infertility services (cont.)
+High Option Standard Option In order to be eligible for Infertility services, you must: • be at least 21 years of age and no older than 44; except for diagnosis and treatment for a correctable medical condition which incidentally results in infertility • have a treatment plan submitted in advance to us by a physician who has the appropriate training, experience and meets other standards for diagnosis and treatment of infertility as promulgated by New York State have a treatment plan that is in accordance with standards and guidelines established and adopted by the American College of Obstetricians and Gynecologists, the American Society for Reproductive Medicine, and the American Hospital Formulary Service • the number of allowable artificial insemination procedures is based on accepted medical practices.
+Not covered: All charges All charges Services for an infertility diagnosis as a result of current or previous sterilization procedures(s) and/or procedures(s) for reversal of sterilization. • Assisted reproductive technology (ART) procedures, such as: - In vitro fertilization (IVF) - Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra-fallopian transfer (ZIFT) • Services and supplies related to ART procedures • Cost of donor sperm or donor egg and all related services • Over-the-counter medications, devices or kits, such as ovulation kits • Cloning or any services incident to cloning

-High Option Standard Option Cloning or any services incident to cloning All charges All charges Allergy care High Option Standard Option Testing and treatment Primary: \$25 per office visit Primary: \$30 per office visit Allergy injections Specialist: \$40 per office visit Specialist: \$50 per office visit Allergy serum Nothing Nothing Not covered: All charges All charges Provocative food testing • Sublingual allergy desensitization Treatment therapies High Option Standard Option Radiation therapy \$40 per office visit \$50 per office visit Respiratory and inhalation therapy Cardiac rehabilitation following qualifying event/condition is provided for up to 36 sessions Dialysis - hemodialysis and peritoneal dialysis Applied Behavior Analysis (ABA) - Children with autism spectrum disorder • Growth hormone therapy (GHT) Hormone therapies Note: Growth hormone is covered under the prescription drug benefits.
+Benefit Description You pay Allergy care High Option Standard Option Testing and treatment Primary: \$25 copay per office visit Primary: \$30 copay per office visit Allergy injections Specialist: \$40 copay per office visit Specialist: \$50 copay per office visit Allergy serum Nothing Nothing Not covered: All charges All charges Provocative food testing • Sublingual allergy desensitization Treatment therapies High Option Standard Option Radiation therapy \$40 copay per office visit \$50 copay per office visit • Respiratory and inhalation therapy • Cardiac rehabilitation following qualifying event/condition is provided for up to 36 sessions Dialysis - hemodialysis and peritoneal dialysis Applied Behavior Analysis (ABA) - Children with autism spectrum disorder • Growth hormone therapy (GHT) Hormone therapies Note: Growth hormone is covered under the prescription drug benefits.
 We only cover GHT when we preauthorize treatment.
 You or your doctor must submit information that establishes that the GHT is medically necessary and ask us to authorize GHT before you begin treatment.
-We will only cover GHT services and related services and supplies that we determine are medically necessary. • Chemotherapy Primary: \$25 per office visit Primary: \$30 per office visit Note: High dose chemotherapy in association with autogolous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on pages 48-52.
-Specialist: \$40 per office visit Specialist: \$50 per office visit Intervenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Nothing Nothing
+We will only cover GHT services and related services and supplies that we determine are medically necessary.
+Chemotherapy Primary: \$25 copay per office visit Primary: \$30 copay per office visit Note: High dose chemotherapy in association with autogolous bone marrow transplants is limited to those transplants listed under Organ/ Tissue Transplants on pages 49-54.
+Specialist: \$40 copay per office visit Specialist: \$50 copay per office visit • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Nothing Nothing